ruslandede/ruslandede/README.md

 ---

 ## Case Studies
-> This case study is reconstructed based on a business case assignment from a recruitment process and Bootcamp.
+> This case study is reconstructed based on a business case assignment from a recruitment process, Training and Bootcamp.
 > All company-specific details have been anonymized and generalized.

 - Third-Party Logistics System